threalwinky/threalwinky.github.io/content/post/imaginary2025/index.md

 ![image](https://hackmd.io/_uploads/S11J6T69eg.png)

-when I try to access an arbitrary endpoint, it gives 500 error.
-But the `open file` means that it maybe uses `open` function in perl.
+When I tried to access an arbitrary endpoint, the server returned a 500 error.
+However, the open file message suggests that it might be using the `open` function in `Perl`.

 ![image](https://hackmd.io/_uploads/HJ5zppp5xl.png)

-From this , `open` function in perl can run system command https://www.shlomifish.org/lecture/Perl/Newbies/lecture4/processes/opens.html
+From this blog, `open` function in Perl can run system command https://www.shlomifish.org/lecture/Perl/Newbies/lecture4/processes/opens.html

 I try to add | after command and still 500